Portshift/CircleCI-Portshift-ORB/README.md

           image_tag: <image-tag>
           access_key: ${ACCESS_KEY}
           secret_key: ${SECRET_KEY}`

 ### **Orb Output**

 In the job's output you can see the vulnerabilities scan results

    ![job output](Images/output.png)

-In portshift management "images tab" you'll see a new record which contains your image identity and the vulnerabilities scan results
+In portshift management "images tab" you'll see a new record with your image identity,vulnerabilities scan results